Lasagne/Lasagne/docs/user/installation.rst

 Installation
 ============

-Lasagne currently requires Python 2.7 to run.
+Lasagne currently requires Python 2.7 or 3.4 to run.
 Some of Lasagne's dependencies such as ``numpy`` may require a C compiler to install.

 For most installations, it is recommended to install Lasagne and its dependencies inside a virtualenv or a conda environment.
 The following commands assume that you have your environment active.

 You can either install from PyPI or install from source, such as from